JakeLap/multitenant-test/README.md

 ### Landlord

 Docker will automatically create a landlord database.
-To migrate in run the following command:
+To migrate and seed run the following command:

 ```
-./vendor/bin/sail artisan migrate --path=database/migrations/landlord --database=landlord
+./vendor/bin/sail artisan migrate:fresh --seed --path=database/migrations/landlord --database=landlord
 ```

 ### Tenants

 I have also configured Docker to create 2 tenant databases (tenant1, tenant2).
-You can migrate them like so:
+You can migrate and seed them like so:

 ```
 ./vendor/bin/sail artisan tenant:artisan "migrate:fresh --seed"